-

 Adding new map tiles is fairly easy - all you will need is a specialized editor.
 I suggest Nexxt, and that will be used for the rest of the tutorial.

-Open the program up, and go to the Patterns menu, then select Open chr
+Open the program up, and go to the Patterns menu, then select Open chr, then open

 You will want to ignore the Nametable panel, and instead focus on the two right panels.